 A Wildcat Fall 7

 Smith shook his head.
 “Yeah, you guys got to take it slow and get it right.
 When we began to blow up, we were seriously blindsided.
-We were totally inexperienced, and our manager left, saying he didn’t want to go full-time.
+We were completely inexperienced, and our manager left, stating that he didn’t want to go full-time.
 So when our music climbed the Billboard charts, we had no idea how to handle it.
 A record company signed us and took over the management duties.
 The band got popular, and it got crazy.
 We discovered we’d signed this terrible contract, and they owned us.
 And that’s when they started to take advantage of us.
 They made the real money, and we did all the work.
 You've had it so differently.

 Smith was grinning.
 “Yeah, we were totally the opposite.
-One day we’re playing a rock club in Austin, and the next, we’re reading all this made-up stuff about us in Tiger Beat.
+One day, we’re playing a rock club in Austin, and the next, we’re reading all this made-up stuff about us in Tiger Beat.
 We couldn’t stop laughing after seeing our faces on school lunch boxes.”

 Teri was laughing.
 “It’s hard to think of Zoe and Tiffany as impressionable teenyboppers.”

 Smith shook his head.
 “After three years, we were ready to stop talking to each other.
 Once we finished our three-record deal, we didn’t want to be Eaten By Raptors anymore.
-We really felt isolated and alone.
+We each felt isolated and alone.
 No one reached out to help us.”

 Teri blushed.
 “Well, kinda.
 I mean, I’m not fishing for compliments, and maybe I don’t hold a candle to the rest of you, but I do kinda blend in.
 I still think it’s weird to have morphed into who I’ve become.
 But it’s okay.”